-Western Civilization 2 (2 semester credits)
+SOC 204 Western Civilization 2 (2 units)

 A brief survey of the development in history of Western civilization during the nineteenth and twentieth centuries, with special emphasis on a Christian critique of ideological, social, and governmental trends and developments.
 This course is a continuation of Western Civilization I, but may be taken separately.
 Prerequisites: none.